 After using a clay toothpaste for a week, I noticed healthier gums, especially at the point where the gum meets the tooth.
 Over a few weeks, I also realized I had a decreased sensitivity to cold foods.
 No more slowly licking an ice-cream cone, trying to win the war between my tongue speed and the melting rate.
 I can bite off a small chunk whenever I need to speed eat my ice cream!

 However, the best thing was that my gag reflex from brushing teeth was gone.
 A benefit that I’ve never read about anywhere but I just happened to notice.
 No more putting off brushing my teeth because, really, my dental routine was actually pretty enjoyable now.

-Uncle Harry’s is the bentonite clay toothpaste that I currently use while in the U.S. It works well to remineralize my teeth and has a neutral, slightly minty flavor.
+Georganics, which is an English company.
+I’ve used their products for a few years now and I think they’ve struck a great balance between price and value.
+Their products last quite a long time for the price you pay.
+Uncle Harry’s Uncle Harry’s is the bentonite clay toothpaste that I currently use.
+It works well to remineralize my teeth and has a neutral, slightly minty flavor.
 After brushing, you can feel the cleanliness of your mouth.
 Not a slick feeling that I used to confuse with clean in “conventional” toothpaste.
 And not the artificial mintiness that people often confuse with “fresh breath.”
 No, this clean feeling is the feeling that there’s nothing in your mouth that isn’t supposed to be there.
 It’s a good feeling – try it out.